A Doula is a trained and experienced birth support companion. The word ‘doula‘ comes from the ancient Greek meaning “a woman who serves”.

 Doulas are not medically trained so I do not diagnose, examine or treat.
 I received an extensive training (through the well-recognised and government accredited Australian Doula College) to provide physical and emotional comfort.
 My intention is always to work alongside other care providers and medical teams for the best possible outcome.
 I never go against a medical recommendation or give advice but I will always help parents understand their options to find what seems right for them and their family.

 Many studies have been conducted and highlighted the huge difference a birth doula can make to a labour and birth.
-In the USA, UK and parts of Europe doulas are a recognised part of the birthing team and postnatal services.
+In parts of the US and Europe doulas are a recognised an integral part of the birthing and postnatal team.

 According to research undertaken in the US, Klaus, Kennel and Klaus, authors of Mothering the Mother, “How a Doula Can Help You Have a Shorter, Easier and Healthier Birth” have identified the benefits of having a doula at your birth: